zimmski/tavor/README.md

 tavor fuzz --list-strategies
 ```

 To learn more about available arguments and commands, you can invoke the binary's help by executing the binary without any arguments or with the <code>--help</code> argument.

-Here is a complete overview of all arguments, commands and their options.
+Here is a complete overview of all arguments, commands and their options:

 ```
 Usage: